spicybackend/skirmish/README.md

 To start your Amber server:

 ```
 shards install                  # install dependencies
 shards build                    # build executable binaries
-bin/amber db create migrate  # create the database and bring it up to speed
+bin/sam db:create @ db:migrate  # create the database and bring it up to speed
 bin/amber db seed               # optionally seed the database with some mock data
 bin/amber watch                 # start the server and watch for file changes
 ```

 Now you can visit http://localhost:3000/ from your browser.